-Hywin is a Cayman Islands holding company primarily operating in China through (i) its PRC subsidiaries, including Hywin Consulting ("WFOE"), in which we hold equity ownership interests, and (ii) the VIEs, namely Hywin Wealth Management Co., Ltd. ("Hywin Wealth Management"), Shanghai Hywin Network Technology"), and Shenzhen Panying Asset Management Co., Ltd. ("Shenzhen Panying").
+Hywin is not a Chinese operating company but a Cayman Islands holding company primarily operating in China through (i) its PRC subsidiaries, including Hywin Consulting ("WFOE"), in which we hold equity ownership interests, and (ii) the VIEs, namely Hywin Wealth Management Co., Ltd. ("Hywin Wealth Management"), Shanghai Hywin Network Technology Co., Ltd. ("Shanghai Hywin Network Technology"), and Shenzhen Panying Asset Management Co., Ltd. ("Shenzhen Panying").
 We have control over the VIEs through our WFOE.
 Our WFOE entered into a series of contractual arrangements with the VIEs and their shareholders, allowing us to exercise effective control over the VIEs.
 These agreements or their forms include: (i) Exclusive Technical Consultation and Service Agreements, which enable us to receive substantially all of the economic benefits of the VIEs, (ii) Voting Rights Proxy and Financial Supporting Agreements and Equity Pledge Agreements, which provide us with effective control over the VIEs, and (iii) Equity Option Agreements, which provide us with the option to purchase all of the equity interests in the VIEs.
-However, control through these contractual arrangements may be less effective than direct ownership, and we could face heightened risks and costs in enforcing these contractual arrangements, because there are substantial uncertainties regarding the interpretation and application of current and PRC laws, regulations, and rules relating to these contractual arrangements.
-If the PRC government finds such agreements non-compliant with relevant PRC laws, regulations, and rules, or if these laws, regulations, and rules or the interpretations thereof change in the future, we could be subject to severe penalties or be forced to relinquish our interests in the VIEs or forfeit our rights under the contractual arrangements.
-See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure."
+However, control through these contractual arrangements is not equivalent to an equity ownership in the business of the VIEs, and we could face heightened risks and costs in enforcing these contractual arrangements.
+Any reference to control or benefits that accrue to us because of these contractual arrangement with the VIEs are limited to and subject to conditions that we have satisfied for consolidation of the VIEs under U.S. GAAP.
+Hywin Holdings Ltd. consolidates the operations and financial results of the VIEs in its financial statements as the primary beneficiary for accounting purposes.
+Investors in our ADSs thus are not purchasing equity interests in the VIEs that have substantial business operations in China, but instead are purchasing equity interests of a Cayman Islands holding company.
+Investors who are non-PRC residents may not directly hold equity interests in the VIEs under current PRC laws and regulations.
+The VIEs are consolidated for accounting purposes only and the Company does not own equity interests in the VIEs nor does the Company operate business through the VIEs.